 Public Administration Research Conference

-The UCF Public Administration Research Conference has been hosted annually by the School of Public Administration and the Center for Public and Nonprofit Management for the past 13 years.
+The UCF Public Administration Research Conference has been hosted annually by the School of Public Administration and the Center for Public and Nonprofit Management for over 15 years.
 The goal is to bring together both academics and practitioners who can share innovative ideas and spark an engaging discussion pertaining to the field of public administration.

 The conference typically attracts more than 100 attendees each year, allowing for more intimate discussions and for closer connections to be made.
 It is always held at the University of Central Florida in beautiful, sunny Orlando.